How to split ownership of a home

 Financial contributions

-Co-buyers should work out individual financial contributions, both upfront and on an ongoing basis.
+Co-owners should work out individual financial contributions, both upfront and on an ongoing basis.

 Examples of upfront costs: